anilvaranasi/creativeworks/README.md

 Visualization Library.

 Design notes :
+awesomenowcreative works performs two functions
-awesomenowcreative works calls ServiceNow relationship API to get all relationships for a CI.
+1. Create digital twin for a CI relationship as part of which calls ServiceNow relationship API to get all relationships for a CI.
 It converts that data into a .gml file which can be fed into a graph editor to visualize it.

 Setup needed: